 Consistent with our Governance & Sustainability Principles (PDF), we believe a company's board should reflect a diverse mix of skills, characteristics, backgrounds, and experiences.
 Our long-term goal is to ensure that all public companies we invest in have a level of board diversity that reflects each company's business, customer base, workforce, and society in general.

 We use third-party data to annually identify companies in our portfolio that lack elements of board diversity.
-We write letters to the Board Chair of each company requesting information on how diversity is considered in the context of board composition, refreshment, and nomination.
+We write letters to the board chair of each company requesting information on how diversity is considered in the context of board composition, refreshment, and nomination.
 Additionally, we request each company to develop and publicly disclose its diversity policy and implementation plan for improving board diversity.

 In instances where the companies do not respond to our initial letter, we make multiple attempts to engage before escalating the issue by filing shareowner proposals at those companies.
-While we prefer to work in partnership with our portfolio companies, engaging privately and confidentially, we will use proxy voting and shareowner campaigns as tools to bring change where engagements have not led to constructive outcomes.
+While we prefer to work in partnership with our portfolio companies, by engaging privately and confidentially, we will use proxy voting and shareowner campaigns as tools to bring change where engagements have not led to constructive outcomes.

 Proxy Voting Strategy